AFRICA

 48) How and when will details about the merger be published?

-The CCI requires the parties to submit a 500-word summary of the proposed merger (not containing any confidential information), for publication on the CCI’s website as soon as the parties file the merger notification.
+The CCI requires the parties to submit a 1000-word summary of the proposed merger (not containing any confidential information), for publication on the CCI’s website as soon as the parties file the merger notification.

-Once the merger is approved, the CCI informs the parties by email or through an update on its Twitter account.
-The detailed approval order of the CCI only follows after a period of two to three weeks from the date of approval of the CCI and is subsequently published on its website.
+Once the merger is approved, the CCI informs the parties and also to the public at large via press releases.
+The detailed approval order of the CCI only follows after a period of a few weeks from the date of approval of the CCI and is subsequently published on its website.
+Please note that the non-confidential version of the approval order passed by the CCI is published on its website.

 49) Access to the file for the merging parties and third parties